The Thomas Bayes Centre at the University of Edinburgh

 The University of Edinburgh is part of a wider Scottish innovation pooling network focused on data science called the Scottish Informatics and Computer Science Alliance (SICSA).
 This is a collaboration of Scottish universities that provides a large pool of experienced graduates for companies such as Intel to tap into.

-The university is also currently building the new Thomas Bayes Centre, a building to house the ATI activity as well as Scotland’s Data Lab.
+The university has also built the new Thomas Bayes Centre, a building to house the ATI activity as well as Scotland’s Data Lab.
 It's named in honour of an Edinburgh graduate who was responsible for the research that underpins data science.
-This facility will house up to 600 data science professionals once complete.
+This facility will house up to 600 data science professionals.

 What's next for the ATI and University of Edinburgh?